 LGC, the globally recognized laboratory behind Informed Protein, has a longstanding history of providing consumer protection, dating back to 1842 when it was tasked with regulating tobacco adulteration as 'referee analyst' through legislation designed to protect the consumer.
-Today our laboratories continue to be dedicated to quality assurance in support of the company's mission of "Science for a Safer World."
+Today our protein testing laboratories continue to be dedicated to quality assurance in support of the company's mission of "Science for a Safer World."

 LGC's laboratories have been testing supplements and ingredients on behalf of reputable manufacturers and suppliers for more than 15 years.
-During this time, tens of thousands of samples have been tested and a number of research studies and have been conducted exploring the prevalence of contamination within supplement products.
-LGC's state-of-the-art supplement testing laboratories are located in the United Kingdom (Fordham) and United States (Lexington).
+During this time, tens of thousands of samples have been tested and a number of research studies have been conducted exploring the prevalence of contamination within supplement products.
+LGC's state-of-the-art supplement testing laboratories are located in the United Kingdom (Fordham) and the United States (Lexington).

-Protein testing methods used for analysis of supplement products are accredited to ISO 17025, a globally recognized standard relating to laboratories and test procedures - LGC has held accreditation since 2003.
+Protein supplement testing methods used for the analysis of products are accredited to ISO 17025, a globally recognized standard relating to laboratories and test procedures - LGC has held accreditation since 2003.
 To achieve ISO accreditation, LGC conducts extensive validation analysis to assess matrix and analysis performance..
 Within the US accreditation is granted by A2LA (the American Association for Laboratory Accreditation - certificate no. 3244.01).

 However, not all supplements are produced equally and some less scrupulous manufacturers cut corners to improve their margins.
 As a result, prominent brands have been accused of "amino spiking" or "nitrogen spiking" to boost the apparent protein content of their products.